josh-ashkinaze/Normalized-Google-Distance/README.md

-#### Update: It appears Google blocked my scraping method (hence returning NoneType objects).
-I think this is a really powerful computational social science tool, so if anyone has any ideas for possible rate-limit workarounds let me know and we can implement.

 # Normalized Google Distance
 Read Formal Writeup of the original paper: https://arxiv.org/pdf/cs/0412098.pdf

 # About
 The Normalized Google Distance (NGD) is a semantic similarity measure, calculated based on the number of hits returned by Google for a set of keywords.
 If keywords have many pages in common relative to their respective, independent frequencies, then these keywords are thought to be semantically similar.